spindlymist/spindlymist.github.io/content/projects/bezier-editor/index.md

 [[extra.screenshots]]
 file = "bezier.png"
-alt = "A screenshot of a web application.
-On the left side, a meandering curve appears in light gray against a white background.
-Part of the curve is highlighted in blue.
-Its endpoints are marked by open blue circles.
-Two additional open circles in red mark the curve's control points.
-To the right, a sidebar lists the curve segments, labeled \"Curve 1\" through \"Curve 6\". \"Curve 6\" is highlighted in blue.
-Below that are 4 buttons with the labels \"Delete\", \"Rename\", \"Clipboard\", and \"Follow\"." caption = "Editing a pseudo-spline that I created by manually lining up 6 curves."
+alt = "A meandering gray curve appears on a blank canvas.
+Part of the curve is blue with endpoints marked by open blue circles.
+Two open red circles mark the curve's control points.
+A sidebar lists 6 curve segments, the last of which is highlighted." caption = "Editing a pseudo-spline that I created by manually lining up 6 curves."

 [[extra.tech_groups]]